cohere-ai/cohere-go/README.md

+> ⚠️ This repository is not officially maintained so it may not support the latest API features.
+The only currently supported sdk is [cohere-ai/cohere-python](https://github.com/cohere-ai/cohere-python).
+Official SDK support for go coming soon! ⚠️

 # Cohere Go SDK

 This package provides functionality developed to simplify interfacing with the [cohere.ai](https://cohere.ai/) natural language API in Go.